 I had my first Trapizzino experience in Rome’s first place in Testaccio, one of my favorite neighborhoods and where is also one of my favorite traditional restaurants, Felice a Testaccio.

 The place is not too big, mainly because customers order and eat on the go or take their lunch to their workplace.
-Although, there are a couple of tables if you prefer to eat inside.
+However, there are a couple of tables if you prefer to eat inside.
 Or else, there is a small public garden right in front where you can relax on a bench and enjoy your hearty meal.

 Where to find Trapizzino